Guideline - issued: March 2014

 The guideline considers all aspects of managing medicines in care homes and recommends that all care home providers have a care home medicines policy.
 The policy should ensure that processes are in place for safe and effective use of medicines in the care home.
 Sections of the guideline provide recommendations for different aspects of managing medicines covered by the care home medicines policy.

-A NICE quality standard is also being developed on managing medicines in care homes.
+A NICE quality standard has also been developed on managing medicines in care homes.